Lumpia: Lumpia Medan

-Originated from Medan city of North Sumatra, this lumpia version is more akin to popiah of neighboring Malaysia and Singapore, thus in Medan lumpia is more commonly called as popiah.
+Originating from Medan city of North Sumatra, this lumpia version is more akin to popiah of neighboring Malaysia and Singapore.
+Thus, in Medan, lumpia is more commonly referred to as popiah.
 Medan popiah or lumpia is a large fresh unfried spring roll, consumed not as a snack, but as a main meal.
-This was because Medan lumpias are made in large sizes with rich fillings, including bamboo shoots, scrambled eggs, peanuts, shrimp, crabs, etc.
+This is because Medan lumpias are made in large sizes with rich fillings, including bamboo shoots, scrambled eggs, peanuts, shrimp, crabs, and more.

 Lumpia goreng

 Lumpia goreng is a simple fried spring roll filled with vegetables; the spring roll wrappers are filled with chopped carrots cut into matchstick-size, shredded cabbage, and sometimes mushrooms.
 Although usually filled only with vegetables, the fried spring rolls might be enriched with minced beef, chicken, or prawns.
 There is also a common, cheap and simple variant of fried lumpia, eaten not as a single dish but as part of assorted gorengan (Indonesian fritters) snack, sold together with fried battered tempeh, tofu, oncom, sweet potato and cassava.
-The filling is simple and modest, only filled with bihun (rice vermicelli) with chopped carrots and cabbages.
-Usually eaten with fresh bird's eye chili pepper.
+It is only filled with bihun (rice vermicelli) with chopped carrots and cabbages, and is usually eaten with fresh bird's eye chili pepper.
 The sliced lumpia goreng is also the ingredient of soto mie (noodle soto).